 Intellectual Property (IP) Clauses

-These clauses may assign ownership of inventions you develop during employment, even off the clock.
-New York law generally supports these clauses when the creation relates to the employer’s business or uses their resources.
+New York law generally supports these clauses when the creation relates to the employer’s business or uses their resources, but understanding these clauses before you act is essential.

-Under New York case law, “employee inventions” may belong to the employer if:
+Under New York case law, employee inventions may belong to the employer if:

 - The invention was developed using company time or resources